-A Mind-Body Approach To Weight Loss
+A Mind-Body Approach to Weight Loss

-by Patricia Bisch, MA, MFT
+by Patricia Bisch

-Changing how you think about food and eating can have a dramatic effect on your body's metabolism.
-Numerous studies have shown that focused attention--such as prayer, meditation, and visualization--can produce a significant and measurable effect on the immune system, blood pressure, brainwave patterns, the production of neurochemicals, and many other processes in the body.
+Changing how you think about food and eating can have a dramatic effect on your body's metabolism and your ability to lose weight.

+Numerous studies have shown that focused attention - such as prayer, meditation, and visualization - can produce a significant and measurable effect on the immune system, blood pressure, brainwave patterns, the production of neurochemicals, and many other processes in the body.

 Only recently, however, have mind-body tools and practices been applied to metabolism and weight loss.
-This is an exciting breakthrough for everyone who has tried diet and exercise programs, but has failed to lose weight.
+This is an exciting breakthrough for anyone who has tried diet and exercise programs, but has failed to lose weight.

-Like any discipline, changing negative thoughts about food into positive ones--and being able to hold these new beliefs long enough to produce a physical change in your body--takes practice.
-Here are some ways to start chasing away sabotaging thoughts and emotions that prevent your body from returning to its perfect proportion.
+Like any discipline, changing negative thoughts about food into positive ones - and being able to hold these new beliefs long enough to produce a physical change in your body - takes practice.
+Here are some ways to chase away sabotaging thoughts and emotions that prevent your body from returning to its perfect proportion.

 Take a quantum view of your body.
 Start by revising the way you view your body.
-Do you feel heavy, dense, and solid?
+Do you feel heavy, dense and solid?
 Most people who struggle with weight feel this way.
-In the world of physics, that's the Newtonian view of your body--as dense mass.
+In the world of physics, that's the Newtonian view of your body - as dense mass.
 But quantum physicists now know that people are made up of moving, fluctuating energy.

-In fact, if you could zoom in with a lens powerful enough, you would see that your body comprises countless molecules moving around in empty space.
+In fact, if you could zoom in with a powerful lens, you would see that your body is made of countless molecules moving around in empty space.
 Every part of you is constantly flowing and changing at the molecular level.

-Try this: Close your eyes and feel your body as energy; imagine yourself filled with spaces through which light and air can easily move.
+Try this: Close your eyes and feel your body as energy.
+Imagine yourself filled with spaces through which light and air can easily move.
 See how much lighter you instantly feel.

 Take a neutral view of food.
 You can use a similar mind-body approach with food.
 The scientific definition of calories is heat units of energy.
-All food--whether it's a carrot stick or a cookie--is nothing more than heat units of energy.
+All food - whether it's a carrot stick or a cookie - is nothing more than heat units of energy.
 Yet we have negative judgments about food: "That cookie is going straight to my thighs," or "I just have to think about ice cream and I gain weight!"

 Sound familiar?
+When you do this before you eat, you are telling your brain this food is bad.
+Science has proven that thoughts

-When you do this before you eat, you are already telling your brain this food is bad.
+Sound familiar?
+When you do this before you eat, you are telling your brain this food is bad.
 Science has proven that thoughts influence the body's cellular activity.
 If you deeply believe food will make you fat, this belief solidifies in the body, creating an energetic block that seems to slow down your metabolism.
 In effect, your negative thoughts make you fatter.

 Try this: Think of food as heat units of energy.
 Since your body cannot store heat, your body will simply take in what it needs and freely release the rest.